2011 Major League Baseball wild card chase: St. Louis Cardinals at Houston Astros

 The National League Central had been a two-way race late into the season with the Cardinals and Milwaukee Brewers vying for contention.
 After the Reds had fallen off, the Brewers had clinched the division.
-The Cardinals battled back despite perennial all-star Albert Pujols serving on the disabled list and not having pitcher Adam Wainwright.
+The Cardinals battled back despite perennial all-star Albert Pujols serving on the disabled list and pitcher Adam Wainwright sitting out the entire year due to Tommy John surgery.
 Upon Pujols' return, the Cardinals came within one game by defeating the Astros under nine innings of dominant pitching by ace pitcher Chris Carpenter.